 This is the most common issue that Hygrophila Pinnatifida has.
-They are referred to as “potassium hogs” and this issue occurs mainly from potassium deficiency.
-Therefore, this doesn’t mean that you should raise too much the level of potassium, it’s not needed.
+They are referred to as “potassium hogs,” This issue occurs mainly from potassium deficiency.
+Therefore, this doesn’t mean that you should raise too much the level of potassium.
+It’s not needed.

 Ideal Tank Mates

 - Shrimp.
-Shrimp species, including Neocaridina species like Snowball shrimp, Blue Velvet Shrimp, Black Rose, Green Jade, Orange Sakura, Green Jade, Rili Shrimp, etc) or even Caridina species.
-Since this plat regenerates itself, it can get along very well with shrimps.
+Shrimp species, including Neocaridina species like Snowball shrimp, Blue Velvet Shrimp, Black Rose, Green Jade, Orange Sakura, Green Jade, Rili Shrimp, etc.) or even Caridina species.
+Since this plant regenerates itself, it can get along very well with shrimps.

 This is an amazing plant to take care of, even though it has a medium level of difficulty and is not suggested for beginners.
-You decide how to design its growth, as a bush, or let it grow long.
-Therefore, is easy to trim and can be cultivated by the trimmed pieces.
+You decide how to design its growth as a bush or let it grow long.
+Therefore, it is easy to trim and can be cultivated by the trimmed pieces.